ctrlplusb/react-universally/internal/docs/FAQ.md

 # Then merge them into your project
 git merge upstream/master

-# Deal with the merge conflicts, delete the yarn.lock file and
+# Deal with the merge conflicts, delete the package-lock.json file and
 # rebuild it, then commit and push.
 ```